Ethanboyz/Bittorrent-Client/README.md

 ## Logs (may or may not be maintained...)

+- 5/09: implemented a bunch of peer_manager functions.
+Still needs work with sending and receiving request and piece messages, which I'll finish tomorrow.
+Peer manager also needs functionality to measure download/upload rates.
+If anyone wants to implement that logic (looking at you Jalal), that'll be most welcome.
+If not, I'm happy to do it.
+(Ethan)
 - 5/09: finished up tracker portion for HTTP trackers. still having trouble with HTTPS trackers, but working through it. tracker code returns a TrackerResponse which will hold a list of Peer structs from peer_manager (Priya)